 The Academy uses a "blended learning" model for mathematics instruction.
-Student learning integrates a variety of activities including technology, note taking, hands-on activities, online math practice, in-class practice individually and in small groups, formative and summative assessments, and project-based products.
+Student learning integrates a variety of activities including technology, note taking, hands-on activities, online math practice, in-class practice individually and in small groups, homework, formative and summative assessments, and project-based products.

 I look forward to working with you to ensure your student's success.
 Please feel free to contact me with any questions or concerns.
 The best time to reach me by telephone is during my planning period (8:35-9:30).
 You may also email me any time.